fadhiilrachman/weekbyweek-blockchain/README.md

 # Blockchain
-Week by Week lessons become a Blockchain Developer
+Week by Week lessons become a Blockchain Developer.
+You can contribute too!

 ## Goals
 - [x] ERC-20 Contract Walkthrough